coleygroup/dipolar_cycloaddition_dataset/README.md

 ## Generating the search space and reaction SMILES

-The Jupyter notebooks used to generate the search space for both dipoles and dipolarophiles is included in the `dataset_construction` directory.
+The Jupyter notebooks used to generate the search space for both dipoles and dipolarophiles are included in the `dataset_construction` directory.
 The full list of generated species and the extracted samples can be found in the `full_list_dipoles_dipolarophiles` and `sample_list` sub-directories respectively.
 The `dataset_construction` directory furthermore contains Python scripts to combine dipoles and dipolarophiles into valid reaction SMILES.
 The first script generates reaction SMILES for the synthetic and biofragment-based dipolarophiles separately:
 ```
 python construct_dataset_finalized.py
 ```